-- Discussion: Some clinicians argue that what they do is an "art form" based on intuition and personal experience and therefore cannot be evaluated scientifically.
-Write a paragraph about how satisfied you would be with such a clinician and why from each of three perspectives: - $\circ \;\;$ a potential client of the clinician - a judge who must decide whether to allow the clinician to testify as an expert witness in a child - an insurance company representative who must decide whether to reimburse the clinician for their services - Practice: Create a short list of questions that a client could ask a clinician to determine whether they pay sufficient attention to scientific research.
+- a. a potential client of the clinician - b. a judge who must decide whether to allow the clinician to testify as an expert witness in a child abuse case - c. an insurance company representative who must decide whether to reimburse the clinician for his or her services - 2.
+Practice: Create a short list of questions that a client could ask a clinician to determine whether he or she pays sufficient attention to scientific research.